As a church we hold to the FIEC statement of faith and we also have seven 'Doctrinal Distinctives' which describe us more particularly as a church.

-The Statement of Faith is a summary of the basic Christian beliefs which define us as a Bible-centred church.
+Our Statement of Faith is a summary of the basic Christian beliefs which define us as a Bible-centred church.
 The Doctrinal Distinctives are important areas of belief and practice which we recognise that other true evangelical Christians may hold different views on.
-Any Christian who holds to the basic statement of faith can become a formal member of our church, even if they hold a different position on our distinctives.
+This is also true of the FIEC’s ethos statements which all FIEC churches hold to in addition to the Statement of Faith.
+Any Christian who holds to the Statement of Faith can become a formal member of our church, even if they hold a different position on other matters.

 The FIEC Statement of Faith